Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 values, given the uncertainty in observations.
 Specifically, the purpose is to sample from the posterior distribution of Thetas.

+After an initial batch of randomly sampled values, the model generates new Thetas, such that by performing ``sim_f`` evaluations at these new Thetas the model gains information about how the model function behaves and if certain Thetas are more likely to be sampled from the posterior or not.
+Intuitively, the model generates Thetas at parameters where there is a lack of information, e.g. where predictive variance is high.
+Each Theta is evaluated via the ``sim_f`` at each of the points, until some error threshold is reached:

 .. math::

     \newcommand{\T}{\mathsf{T}}
     Y = \begin{pmatrix}    f(\theta_1)^\T \\ \vdots \\ f(\theta_n)^\T    \end{pmatrix} = \begin{pmatrix} f(\theta_1, x_1) & \ldots & f(\theta_1, x_m) \\ \vdots & \ddots & \vdots \\ f(\theta_n, x_1) & \ldots & f(\theta_n, x_m) \end{pmatrix}

-[JLN: Contextualize above matrix with previous description and gen_f]

-After an initial batch of randomly sampled values, the model generates new Thetas.
-The model seeks to generate Thetas such that by evaluating at the new Thetas it gains information about how the model function behaves and if certain Thetas are more likely to be sampled from the posterior or not.
-Intuitively, the model generates Thetas at parameters where there is a lack of information, e.g. predictive variance is high.
-Each Theta is evaluated via the ``sim_f`` at each of the points, until some error threshold is reached.
+In the above matrix, ``Y`` is a matrix of ``sim_f`` evaluations of ``(Theta, x)`` pairs, and forms the basis for building the regression model within the ``gen_f``.

 The following is a pseudocode overview of the generator::